 The key to being happy through self-discovery

-The first step is becoming conscious of the fact that you are the owner of your life.
-This is how you realize you’re a living miracle and that you are part of a dynamic whole, full of abundance and possibilities to grow.
+The first step to being happy is becoming conscious of the fact that you are the owner of your life.
+This is how you realize you’re a living miracle and that you are full of abundance and possibilities to grow.

 Change your thoughts

 It has been shown that managing, controlling, and handling your emotions helps you achieve happiness.
-Your happiness can be measured by your interpretation of what happens to you.
+In other words, your happiness can be measured by your interpretation of what happens to you.

 Things are constantly happening to you.
 Some are more sad, others happier, but what happens to you isn’t what’s important.
-How you interpret it is.
+How you interpret it and react to it is.